Significant Double Casting

 - In Slayers Evolution-R, the man who hires Lina to protect him from the assassin Zuuma has the same actor, hinting what his "long business trips" really are.

-- Ryoko shares the same voice actress as the Big Bad, Phine, in Senki Zesshou Symphogear.
+- Ryoko's voice actress, Miyuki Sawashiro, also does the Big Bad, Finé, in Senki Zesshou Symphogear.

 - Two cases of this in Fairy Tail, both concerning characters' Edolas counterparts stuck on Earth.
 When they revealed the cast for the first 12 episodes, Funimation didn't even bother hiding the first example.
 Admittedly, the second example is screwed up by mistake, but the revelation happened in the manga after recording for the first season of the dub had finished.

-- In Mobile Suit Gundam SEED, George Allster and Rau le Creuset are played by the same voice actor, which becomes significant when le Creuset encounters George's daughter Fllay and starts messing with her head.
+- In Mobile Suit Gundam SEED, George Allster and Rau le Creuset are both played by Toshihiko Seki, which becomes significant when le Creuset encounters George's daughter Fllay and starts messing with her head.

 - The Witch Queen in Ojamajo Doremi never has her voice actress revealed in the credits until she reveals her identity near the end of the series.
 It's Yuka Imai, who plays Yuki-sensei.